-- Developing appropriate safety plans to ensure the safety of children, - Conducting ongoing quality safety and risk assessments, - Achieving timely permanency for children in foster care (reunification within 12 months, guardianship within 18 months, and adoption within 24 months), - Enhancing casework practice for children remaining in the home, - Engaging with parents, and - Ensuring appropriate assessment of and service delivery to children and families.
+- a.
+Developing appropriate safety plans to ensure the safety of children, - b.
+Conducting ongoing quality safety and risk assessments, - c.
+Achieving timely permanency for children in foster care (reunification within 12 months, guardianship within 18 months, and adoption within 24 months), - d.
+Enhancing casework practice for children remaining in the home, - e.
+Engaging with parents, and f.
+Ensuring appropriate assessment of and service delivery to children and families.

-The Department is currently in Quarter 7 of the PIP implementation schedule, which is overseen by the Children's Bureau.
-To date, the Department has achieved 74 of the 94 required systemic changes and activities.
-The Department is on track to satisfy all of these components by April 30, 2021 (with a likely extension to October due to the ongoing pandemic).
-Additionally, DCYF is required to meet 10 quantitative improvement goals that assess our child and family wellbeing practices.
-Thus far, the Department has satisfied 8 of these goals and is on track to fully achieve compliancy by October 2022.
+The Department completed the implementation of the PIP, which is overseen by the Children's Bureau.
+To date, the Department has achieved 93 of the 94 required systemic changes and activities.
+The Department satisfied all of these components by October 30, 2021 Additionally, DCYF is required to meet 10 quantitative improvement goals that assess our child and family wellbeing practices.
+Thus far, the Department has satisfied 9 of these goals and is on track to fully achieve compliancy by October 2022.